Edumynt/edumynt.in/src/content/courses/literature/indian-writers/shashi-deshpande/6_Practice_MCQs.md

     b) Confinement and psychological struggle
     </details>

-**58. The theme of "Memory and the Past" in Deshpande's work suggests that:**
+**58. The theme of "Memory and the Past" in Deshpande's work is often a path to:**
-    a) The past is irrelevant
+    a) Confusion
-    b) The past continues to shape the present
+    b) Self-understanding
-    c) Memories should be suppressed
+    c) Forgetting
-    d) Only happy memories matter
+    d) Denial
     <details>
     <summary>Answer</summary>
-    b) The past continues to shape the present
+    b) Self-understanding
     </details>

 **59. Which of these is a novel by Shashi Deshpande that explores the complexities of the mother-daughter relationship?**